open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-intern-orientation.md

 Please note that we expect interns to commit at least 24 hours per week for a minimum of 3 months to work on Open Learning Exchange projects.
 If you currently don’t have enough time, we’d be happy to welcome you later when your schedule allows.
 You can find more information in our [FAQ](vi-faq.md).

+While most of the following topics will be covered in our initial meeting, please take a glance at the relevant websites and links for a more in-depth understanding.

 ## Familiarize Yourself with Current Projects and Issues

 Typically, you are invited to the OLE internship that best aligns with your experience.
 Interns also have the opportunity to choose projects based on their interests and skills.
 If you feel stuck on a particular project, there is the option to switch.
 Take a look at our current projects below—if any catch your interest, there’s a very good chance you can work on them.